raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 ## Design some themes

-Let's design a different theme for each page that's different from the other pages.
+On this card you will learn how to apply different sets of style rules to elements of the same type and create a different theme for each page on your website!

 + Go to your stylesheet file and add the following.
 Be sure to include the dot in front!